Dodgers vs. Cardinals Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will hand the ball to Clayton Kershaw (4-1) for his sixth start of the season.
+- Noah Syndergaard (0-3) will take the mound for the Dodgers, his sixth start of the season.

+- He has earned a quality start three times in five starts this season.

+- In five starts, Syndergaard has pitched through or past the fifth inning three times.
+He has a season average of 5.2 frames per outing.

 |Opponent